Today's rhaps is on ... The Funnel Test

 As we do now, cringing for the rabid hatred in Jerusalem, the tears in Ramallah, the horror in Tigray, the hijacked childhoods in Nigeria, the wild guns crushing US silence, the tortured prisoners in KGB-land.

-So while some of us continue to force and kill and subdue, others of us continue to hope and pray, that curiosity and love will keep the funnel pointing outward, toward all that is yet unknown.
+So while some of us continue to force and kill and subdue, others of us continue to hope that curiosity and love will keep the funnel pointing outward, toward all that is yet unknown.

 Toward all that remains in mystery.